bmmpxf/geoserver/doc/en/user/source/rest/examples/curl.rst

 In this example a layer group will be created, based on layers that already exist on the server.

 Create a new text file and add the following content to it.
-This will represent the new layer group.
+This file will represent the definition of the new layer group.
 Save the file as :file:`nycLayerGroup.xml`.

 .. code-block:: xml